-This indicates there is a problem with the bedroom slide-out.
+If Slide 01 is missing from the list, this indicates a problem with the bedroom slide-out.
 In order for the slideout to function properly, the bedroom door MUST BE OPEN.
-An electronic door catch has been installed to the wall in the bedroom behind the door (Fig 9).
-A second piece is mounted to the door (Fig 10).
-If the door is closed, the Slide 01 notification on the touchscreen display will disappear and the slide-out will NOT operate.
-When the bedroom door is opened and the catch pieces connect, the Slide 01 notification appears on the touchscreen display and the slide-out can then be operated normally.
+An electronic door catch has been installed to the wall in the bedroom behind the door.
+A second piece is mounted to the door.
+If the door is closed, the Slide 01 notification on the touch-screen display will disappear and the slide-out will NOT operate.
+When the bedroom door is opened and the catch pieces connect, the Slide 01 notification will appear on the touch-screen display and the slide-out can then be operated normally.